openium/symfony-toolkit/README.md

         public: true
   ```

+Then, you need to create an ExceptionFormatService in your project and extends  the one in the bundle.

+2 methods can be override :
-Then, you need to add a method `genericExceptionResponse` in your service which will be defining each part of the exception: `$code, $text, $message`.
+- `genericExceptionResponse` which will be defining each part of the exception: `$code, $text, $message`.
+- `addKeyToErrorArray` which will add keys in final json object

 #### Example
 ```php